-Under federal law, you are allowed to dispute information that shows up on your credit report both with the company that reported the information and with the reporting bureau that recorded it.
-There’s no fee for filing a dispute, and the credit reporting bureaus may make changes based on the information that you provide.
+Under federal law, you’re allowed to dispute information on your credit report both with the company that reported the information and with the reporting bureau that recorded it.
+There’s no fee for filing a dispute, and the credit reporting bureaus may make changes based on the information you provide.

 This can be great news if your credit report changes in your favor and your credit score gets a boost.
-However, it is possible that when information on your reports gets changed, your credit score actually takes a hit.
+However, your credit score may take a hit if the corrected data reveals previously unknown or updated unfavorable information in your credit history.

-Here’s a closer look at why your credit score may have dropped after a dispute, plus other common reasons your score might drop.
+Here’s a closer look at why your credit score may have dropped due to a dispute and other common reasons.

 Can a Dispute Hurt Your Credit Score?

 When you dispute your credit report, it’s important to understand that the dispute itself does not cause your credit score to drop.
-In other words, you aren’t punished for questioning the information on your credit report.
-That said, the information in the dispute could have a negative impact on your score.
-For example, if the information in your dispute demonstrates that you have a lower credit limit than previously reported, your credit score could take a hit.
+In other words, you aren’t punished for questioning your credit report.
+However, investigations during the dispute could have a negative impact.
+For example, if it’s found that you have a lower credit limit than previously reported, your credit score could take a hit.

 Track your credit score with SoFi